Jeet11864/express-ejs-boilerplate/README.md

 # express-ejs-boilerplate
-A clean and minimal boilerplate for building server-side rendered applications using Express.js and EJS.
-Includes basic routing, view templates, static assets, and a ready-to-use project structure.

 A minimal Express.js boilerplate using EJS as the templating engine.
 This setup provides a clean project structure with routes, views, partials, static assets, and error handling — perfect for starting small web apps or learning Express with server-side rendering.